hpaluch/osfs/ovs-2ifaces/README.md

 # It Works!
 Configure OpenStack with OVS - 2 interfaces

 Here is minimal supported configuration of OpenStack using Open vSwitch (OVS) and 2 network interfaces.
+It has provider only network (no "self-service" private VM network).
+It includes Horizon Web UI.

 - Tested OS: `Ubuntu 24.04.1 LTS (Noble Numbat)`
 - OpenStack version: output of `dpkg -l neutron-common` is: `2:24.0.0-0ubuntu1`.
 It should